HCT Group: London

 CT Plus was founded as a wholly owned trading arm of HCT in 2001, and became a community interest company in 2007.
 The company competed for contracts in the marketplace, and its profits were used by HCT to support community transport or other objectives such as training for the long-term unemployed.
 At first they operated a Transport for London contracted service, route 153.
 Routes 388 and 394 were added in 2003.

 In August 2019, the CT Plus brand in London was dropped with operations brought under the HCT Group banner; the brand continued to be used in Yorkshire until August 2022.
 In the same month, HCT ceased operating Plus Bus route 812 and entered into negotiation with Stagecoach London to sell its 160-vehicle operation, following a period of ongoing financial difficulties for HCT Group.

 Public services in London

 Ash Grove (HK)

-Ash Grove bus garage was HCT Groups' first London garage, and was shared with Arriva London.
+Ash Grove bus garage in Cambridge Heath was HCT Groups' first London garage, and was shared with Arriva London.
 This garage operated 10 routes, including route 26 and route 394.